Nationality

 When minors are involved, we use the term to ‘attribution of nationality’.

-Following the reform of the Belgian Nationality Code on 1 January 2013, naturalisation is only granted in exceptional cases i.e. to persons of exceptional merit or who are recognised as stateless persons.
-The declaration of nationality is the most common way of obtaining Belgian nationality for persons aged over 18.
+Since the reform of the Nationality Code on 1 January 2013, naturalisation has only been granted in exceptional cases: for people demonstrating exceptional merit or for recognised stateless persons.
+The declaration of nationality therefore becomes the common method of obtaining Belgian nationality for adults.

-There are five categories of the declaration of nationality and they apply to:
+There are 5 categories of declaration of nationality:

-• a foreign national born in Belgium and legally residing there since birth
+Foreign nationals born in Belgium and legally resident there since birth

-In all cases, the applicant must be able to prove at least five years of legal and interrupted residency in the country.
+In all cases, the applicant must prove at least 5 years of legal and uninterrupted residence in the country.
+There are no exceptions to this 5-year rule…

 In the majority of cases, the applicant must also be able to prove knowledge of one of the three official languages regardless of the linguistic region in which the applicant resides.